jackfarrell82/4th-Year-Project_Minerva/res/markdown-docs/technical_specification.md

 Above is the code for the `setupDB` function.
 As the name suggests this function is responsible for setting up the database and getting it connected to Minerva.

-The first few lines of code dont do much, the global DB_LOADED, SCHEMA line is what allows the function to access the information of DB_LOADED and SCHEMA that are not present in the function.
+The first few lines of code dont do much, the `global DB_LOADED, SCHEMA` line is what allows the function to access the information of `DB_LOADED` and `SCHEMA` that are not present in the function.

-The `load_dotenv("config.env")` loads the config file and opens it allowing us to use `os.getenv("DB_USER")` to get this information and assign it to DB_USER.
+The `load_dotenv("config.env")` loads the config file and opens it allowing us to use `os.getenv("DB_USER")` to get this information and assign it to `DB_USER`.

-We then assign DB_USER to user in the config, this config isnt config.env, even though they have the same names, instead this config is for the mysql api.
-We will go into more detail about the mysql api in its later section but for now all that is important is that we are grabbing the information present in the config.env file and assigning it to specific sections for the mysql api.
+We then assign `DB_USER`to user in the config, this config isn't config.env, even though they have the same names, instead this config is for the mysql api.
+We will go into more detail about the mysql api in the [MYSQL API](#mysql-api) section but for now all that is important is that we are grabbing the information present in the config.env file and assigning it to specific sections for the mysql api.

 This process then repeats for all information present in the config.env file.
 In some areas we dont assign the information to config but instead we assign it to headers and data, both of those are for the text-to-sql api and function identically to the mysql api.